Table of Contents

 Azure Cost Allocation ensures that organizations have a fair and transparent distribution of cloud expenses.
 It is a cost-conscious approach that encourages businesses to utilize cloud resources judiciously.

-How to use Azure Tags for Resource management?
+How to use Azure Tags for Resource Management?

 Azure Tags are metadata elements applied to your resources, resource groups, and subscriptions.
 They are key-value pairs that support resource identification based on organization settings.
 Azure Tags play a crucial role in organizing billing data, enabling grouping of usage by criteria such as cost center or runtime environment.